elixirschool/elixirschool/posts/2022-07-12-components-with-dynamic-attributes.md

 ]
 ```

-We don’t want to use the card assign as an attribute so we will have to exclude it from the list and only remain with the class assign.
+We don’t want to use the card assign as an HTML attribute so we will have to exclude it from the list and only remain with the class assign.

 ```elixir
 def card(assigns) do